 - Our agreements are very detailed and contain all aspects of our service provision.
 Their underlying philosophy is full disclosure, no surprises.

-- After you formally approve your plan of care, our nurses meet with the chosen caregivers to present your case, instruct them and, if necessary, provide complementary training addressing critical aspects of your plan (such as operating a Hoyer lift, special meal requirements, or assisting a client with advanced dementia).
+- After you formally approve your plan of care, our nurses meet with the chosen caregivers to present your case, instruct them and, if necessary, provide complementary training addressing critical aspects of your plan (such as operating a Hoyer lift, special meal requirements, or assisting a client with autism or advanced dementia).

 - We usually perform a pre-service safety-compliance visit, to check whether safety-report recommendations have been adopted.
-If there are significant risks, such as dangerous staircases or aggressive dogs, we may not be able to start services before those items are addressed.
+If there are significant risks, such as dangerous staircases or aggressive pets, we may not be able to start services before those items are addressed.

 - Finally, services begin.
 Whenever a caregiver first visits you, even if you have been using our services for months or years, he or she is accompanied by a qualified staff member to ensure a proper introduction and complete adherence to your plan of care and your personal preferences.

 - Within the first 24 to 48 hours, we visit you again to check whether the first days or hours have run smoothly, or if plan adjustments may be necessary.

 - In most cases, several staff and nurse visits take place over the first weeks, at no additional cost, to ensure satisfaction and complete caregiver compliance with your plan of care.